 If inflation is above the government’s target, the MPC will probably decide to increase interest rates.
 Higher interest rates increase the cost of borrowing and reduce consumer spending and investment.
-This should lead to a slower growth in AD and lower inflation.
+This should lead to slower growth in AD and lower inflation.

 If inflation was below target and the rate of economic growth very low, the MPC would be likely to cut interest rates to try and stimulate AD.

-Inflation Targeting in US
+Inflation Target in the US

 In the US, the policy is slightly different because the Federal Reserve has two objectives.
 One is to target low inflation, the other is to maintain full employment.
 At the moment the Fed is cutting interest rates to try and avoid recession, they are not too worried if inflation increases.